-According to mainstream Buddhism, the Umbrella or Parasol is a symbol of protection from illness, obstacles, harmful energies and suffering experienced in the three lower realms of existence.
+According to mainstream Buddhism, the symbolic meaning of the Umbrella or Parasol is the protection from illness, obstacles, harmful energies and suffering experienced in the three lower realms of existence.

 Other meanings attach the parasol to prosperity – because only rich people could afford such accessories back in the day.
 Furthermore, umbrellas protect the holder from the intense heat of the sun.